lukevanhorn/wearable/README.md

 This is functional code that logs average intensity data once a minute.
 Logged data is downloaded over a bluetooth connection to a phone or computer for analysis.
 This has been tested against the very popular Mi Band 3 and has shown to be nearly identical.

+Depending on the hardware, this will run for 3 - 5 months on a 2032 coin cell.

+I've recently changed from a FIFO driven interrupt to timer based reading of accelerometer data after finding an intermittent bug that prevented the SoC from sleeping properly.
+There's some data in the Errata about this and I hope to have that worked out eventually.
+However, the difference in power draw is negligible.

+I'm currently working on a Zephyr RTOS version of this project using the nRF Connect SDK and will add it to the repository when completed.

 An example Web-Bluetooth application is provided (web folder).

 A common method for calculating sleep stage:

+- intensity under 20 is considered sitting / low activity
-- more than 5 minutes of intensity under 20 is considered sleep
+- more than 5 minutes of intensity under 5-10 can be considered entering sleep
 - more than 15 minutes of uninterrupted sleep is considered deep sleep

 ## Hardware Setup